getCUJO/MIPS-X/README.md

-# ARM-X Firmware Emulation Framework
+# MIPS-X Firmware Emulation Framework, on top of ARM-X

 by Saumil Shah [@therealsaumil][saumil]